62P/Tsuchinshan

-62P/Tsuchinshan, also known as Tsuchinshan 1, is a periodic comet discovered on 1965 January 1 at Purple Mountain Observatory, Nanking.
-It will next come to perihelion on 25 December 2023 at around apparent magnitude 8.
+62P/Tsuchinshan, also known as Tsuchinshan 1, is a periodic comet first discovered January 1, 1965 at the Purple Mountain Observatory in Nanjing.
+It last came to perihelion on 25 December 2023 at around apparent magnitude 8, and was then 0.53 AU from Earth and 110 degrees from the Sun.

 During the 2004 perihelion passage the comet brightened to about apparent magnitude 11.
 The comet was not observed during the 2011 unfavorable apparition since the perihelion passage occurred when the comet was on the far side of the Sun.
+During the 2023 apparition it brightened to 8th magnitude.

 On 2049 April 1 the comet will pass about 0.018 AU from Mars.